anaellezou/hydrus/README.md

 ## Infrastructure

 The app is deployed on AWS EC2 and provisioned with Terraform.
+An Elastic IP ensures the public address never changes between restarts.

 ### Prerequisites